Wabinab/Xenoblade-Chronicles-3-The-Book/src/21_lambda.md

 #### (Start of Noah's Memories)

-An evening after a battle.
-Transporting levnises parked above a platform; another levnis drove down a hill.
-Noah, in his Kevesi uniform, stood slightly below the tallest hill, overlooking the battlefield.
-Someone sounded from beside (or behind?) him.
+In the evening sun, transporting levnises parked on an elevated platform; soldiers tiredly walked around the battlefield littered with levnises wreckages;  some levnises drove down a hill.
+On a platform below the tallest point of the hill, Noah stood overlooking the battlefield.
+Someone sounded from his right, he turned to him.

 "The dead don't think anything.
-They don't speak."
-He turned to face him, he slowly walked up to him.
-It's the guy whom he was looking up at during the Homecoming when he was younger.
-"But... survivors speak for them.
+They don't speak.
+But... survivors speak for them.
 To celebrate their life... and death."
-He walked in front of him and past, stopped at the edge, "That's why...
+It was the guy whom he looked up on during the Homecoming when they were younger.
+He walked past him, Noah's eye fixated on him, as he stopped at the edge of the ledge.

+"That's why...
 I'm here."
-He brought out his flute and played a melody, blue moats rose from the ground, both Kevesi and Agnian.
+He brought out his flute and played a melody; the melody seemed to differ from the usual Kevesi tune.

-Transporting levnises could be seen retreating their feet and zoomed off into the distance.
-Soldiers with tired feet weakly pushed forward.
-Noah listened to him playing the melody, a different one from the usual Kevesi melody, perhaps one he invented.
+As blue moats rose from the corpses, both Kevesi and Agnians, transporting levnises fully boarded retracted their legs and zoomed into the distance; war levnises drove on the ground away in similar directions{{footnote: Air route and land route differs slightly.}} Several tired soldiers effetely pushed their bodies forward, a step after another, no attention to care about their surroundings.
+Noah just watched the moats, listening to his melody, quietly.

 #### (End of Noah's Memories)

-With his flute held up, he looked at the distant where Lanz strode away, "Lanz... _We_ are still alive..."
+He removed his glance on his flute and looked into the distance; Lanz smaller and smaller in his view, talking to himself, "Lanz... _We_ are still alive..."

 ---

-Outside the Colony, A levnis parked outside.
-To its 7 o'clock, there was a giant rock.
-Eunie took steps towards it as she called out to Lanz, "It ain't like you to sulk like this."
+Consider the barriers from the colony entrance to be its 3 o'clock and 9 o'clock; to it's 11 o'clock, there was a huge rock several meters tall, and an Agnian levnis parked tens of meters away to its left.
+Lanz was sitting behind the rock{{footnote: Seen from the colony entrance, it is 'behind'.}}; Eunie walking towards him from behind the parked Levnis.
+She commented while she was still walking, "It ain't like you to sulk like this."

 "Piss off..."